Neotropical BioGenomes Network

 _jpg%20-%20Rhewter%20.jpg)

-Supporting the acceleration of local capacity to generate high-quality genomes by facilitating expertise exchange and developing innovative solutions using regional infrastructure.
+Supporting the growth of regional capacity to generate high-quality genomes by facilitating expertise exchange and developing innovative solutions using local infrastructure.

 Developing strategies to overcome operational bottlenecks in obtaining high-quality genomes, establishing good practices and standardizing methods

-Storing biological samples in local scientific collections to promote continuity of research and maintain strong ties with the region.
+Storing biological samples in local scientific collections to promote continuity of research and maintain strong ties within the region.

 Target species